Details

 Left sandhi:

-The initial /ð/ may optionally drop following a q-stem, with /q/ then becoming /r/; i.e., the affix may optionally behave as V{garə}V on q-stems.
-This is presumably due to suppletion with another historic morpheme {ɣaa-}, {ɣai-} in combination with habitual {aʀ-}.
-Thus with e.g. oqarpoq, it can yield either oqartaraaq (regular) or oqararaaq (irregular).
+The initial /ð/ may optionally drop following a q-stem, with /q/ then becoming /r/; i.e., the affix may optionally behave as V{garə}V on q-stems, such that /qg/ merge to /r/.
+This is presumably due to suppletion with another historic morpheme {ɣaa-}, {ɣai-}, possibly in combination with habitual {aʀ-}, i.e. V{-aq}V. The general suppletive form is V{garə}V, but it may in certain cases also appear as V{-arə}V or V{gai}V. Thus with e.g. oqarpoq, combination with this affix can yield either of the following:

 Right sandhi:

-The affix will appear as the last in the stem, except possibly followed by negation V{ŋŋit}V. In that case, the {ɣai-} form can be used, i.e. yielding /gaiŋŋit/, or the {ðaʀə-} form can be used, yielding /ðarəŋŋit/.
-Thus:
+The affix will appear as the last in the stem, except possibly followed by negation V{ŋŋit}V. In that case, one of the suppletive forms can be used.
+According to Kleinschmidt [13], there are three possibilities for this combination:

 Inflection sandhi: